 To examine the robustness of these findings in video set 1, we also conducted the same analysis on voxel tuning weights fit using video set 2.
-We then measured the correspondence between the two sets' network solutions using d-prime, a signal-detection measure that captures whether voxels were assigned to the same networks for both sets.
-This five-network solution was quite consistent across the two video sets (cross-sets d-prime: 1.6; Figure S3b & c), pointing to the robustness of this network structure.
-We also found similar results in individual subjects (Figure S4).
+We then measured the correspondence between the two sets' network solutions using d-prime, a signaldetection measure that captures whether voxels were assigned to the same networks for both sets.
+This five-network solution was guite consistent across the two video sets (cross-sets d-prime: 1.6; Figure S3b & c), pointing to the robustness of this network structure.
+In general, we also found that the single-subject data echoed these patterns (Figure S4).
+For example, we found a cluster in the right superior temporal sulcus that is tuned to people in 9/13 subjects.
+In addition, we found that 10/13 subjects had a pair of clusters that spanned the intra-parietal sulcus and lateral OTC and were tuned to fineand intermediate scales of space (analogous to Networks 2 and 3 in the group data).
+Further, 9/13 subjects had 3-4 networks whose tuning ranged from fine, to intermediate, to large scales of space, just as we observed in Networks 2-5 in the group data.
+However, not all subjects reflected the group data perfectly.
+In general, subjects with more extensive reliable coverage were a better reflection of the group, while those with fewer reliable voxels showed greater variability.